koding/koding/Readme.md

         move code from old prototype to new fuseproto
     * 0.2
         klient authentication
-    * 0.3
+    * 0.3 - DONE Sept 2
         write operations
-        lock resources in VM on open or write operations
     * 0.4
         integration into klient
             merge fuseproto into klient
-        klient method to send events to invalidate cache on file changes
+        klient method to send events to invalidate cache on file changes lock resources in VM on open or write operations
     * 0.5
         klient ps - return list of user VMs to mount
     * 0.6